Michelle Collins

-Collins played Cindy Beale in the BBC soap EastEnders from 1988 to 1998, with a two-year break between 1990 and 1992.
-She played Stella Price in the ITV soap Coronation Street from 2011 to 2014.
-Her other notable TV roles include the BBC dramas Real Women (1998–1999), Sunburn (1999–2000) and Two Thousand Acres of Sky (2001–2003).
+Michelle Danielle Collins (born 28 May 1962) is a British actress.
+She is known for her role as Cindy Beale in the BBC soap opera EastEnders (1988–1990, 1992–1998, 2023–present), as well as appearing as Stella Price in ITV's Coronation Street (2011–2014).
+Her other notable television roles include the BBC dramas Real Women (1998–1999), Sunburn (1999–2000) and Two Thousand Acres of Sky (2001–2003).

 Early life and education

-Collins was born at Hackney South East Hospital in Hackney, east London, to a Welsh mother, Mary, and a father of English and Flemish heritage.
+Collins was born on 28 May 1962 at Hackney Hospital, Homerton High Street in Hackney, East London, to a Welsh mother, Mary, and a father of English and Flemish heritage.
 Her Flemish grandfather was Belgian from Antwerp and had emigrated to the UK in 1915 when aged five.
-She and her elder sister Vicki were brought up by their mother Mary in Highbury, London.
+She, alongside her elder sister Vicki, were brought up by their mother in Highbury, London.
 When Collins was 14, her mother went back to university to obtain a law degree.
-In the 1970s Collins was a member of the youth organisation the Woodcraft Folk, and visited Romania with the group.
+In the 1970s, Collins was a member of the youth organisation the Woodcraft Folk, and visited Romania with the group.

-She trained at the Royal Court Activists and Cockpit Youth Theatre from the age of 14, and Kingsway Princeton College, where she studied drama and theatre at O/A-level.
+Collins trained at the Royal Court Activists and Cockpit Youth Theatre from the age of 14, and Kingsway Princeton College, where she studied drama and theatre at O/A-level.

 Career

-Singing
+Early career

-After her exams Collins landed a role in Mikhail Bulgakov's The Crimson Island, directed by Lou Stein, at the Gate Theatre.
-Her career changed direction after performing in the 1978 video for the Squeeze song "Cool For Cats".
-The band spent 18 months touring the country, working with artists such as Marc Almond, Level 42, Altered Images and Kid Creole and the Coconuts.
+After her exams, Collins landed a role in Mikhail Bulgakov's The Crimson Island, directed by Lou Stein, at the Gate Theatre.
+Her career changed direction after performing in the 1978 video for the Squeeze song "Cool For Cats", and as a backing singer for Mari Wilson and the Wilsations.
+The band spent 18 months touring the country.
+When the band broke up in 1982, she went back into acting and with the help of her friend, the British actor Tim Roth, she gained a part in a musical with Gary Hutton and Gary Shail.

-Early acting career

-When the band broke up in 1982, she went back into acting and with the help of her friend, the British actor Tim Roth, she successfully gained a part in a musical with Gary Hutton and Gary Shail known as H.M.V.
-Collins had also been in The Illustrated Mum by Jacqueline Wilson.

 Collins's first TV appearance was with Gary Oldman in the BBC drama Morgan's Boy.
-Other TV credits included: two series of the sitcom Running Wild, where she played Ray Brooks daughter; a part in ITV drama The Bill; a Screen Two production Lucky Sunil, directed by Michael Caton Jones and a BBC play Pressures.
+Other TV credits included: two series of the sitcom Running Wild, where she played Ray Brooks daughter; a part in ITV drama The Bill; a Screen Two production Lucky Sunil, directed by Michael Caton-Jones and a BBC play Pressures.
 She later appeared in three films: Personal Services, Empire State and Stephen Poliakoff's Hidden City.
 Collins appeared in an episode of the BBC's Bergerac (series 4) in 1985.